 THINKING OF A RIVER OR BARGE CRUISE?

-You might want to read the points below and view the video interview with a couple who went through the experience before committing to these costly 'adventures'.
+You might want to read the points below and view the video interview with a couple who went through the experience before you commit to these costly 'adventures'.
 Are they worth it?

 The first thing to consider is whether the cruise you are planning is a catered cruise on a large boat or is it a self-drive tour?

 Many of our guests do one or the other of these and then tell us of their experiences.

 I do recommend that you read the feedback received below before committing to these very costly and not always entirely successful ventures, if you have not already committed yourselves.

 The companies running these tours fiercely promote them as they make a lot of money and their promotion relies heavily on the romantic aspect of seeing France from the water.
 It's an illusion, literally...

 In sharp contrast to this is the idea of basing yourselves in a living French village in your own home.